darraricks-gmail/splitter/README.md

    **Target:** Receives data from a ‘Splitter’ and writes it to a file on disk

    The application is deployed using docker.
 Each component the  Agent, Splitter and two Targets run in individual docker containers.
-A test container is also created and deployed along the application
+A test container is also created and deployed with th application